grafana/metrictank/docs/tools.md

     	Prefix to prepend before every metric name, should include the '.' if necessary -orgid int
-    	Organization ID the data belongs to  (default 1) -threads int
+    	Organization ID the data belongs to  (default 1) -position-file string
+    	file to store position and load position from -threads int
     	Number of workers threads to process and convert .wsp files (default 10) -verbose